mdboda-training/azure-service/README.md

 To use this you should have the following installed in your machine
 1. Docker
-2. K8s (For Winds you should install choco from the link copy the highlighted command in you powershell
+2. K8s (For Winds you should install choco from the link copy the highlighted command in you powershell run as Admin
 3.   https://chocolatey.org/install
 ![image](https://github.com/user-attachments/assets/5b21a7f9-63e4-4dda-a270-3bbc0fe27f49)
   and Follow the commands